dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

 ###

-- Each of us has this "profile of conscious phenomena" that changes as it steadily accumulates new knowledge and perceptive capacity over time.
+- Each of us has this "profile of conscious phenomena" that changes as time.
   - Every adult has their own set of imperceptible phenomena, which will or may remain unconscious to them, but adults in a society